How to update the firmware on a gateway through iMonnit Online for Ethernet or Cellular gateways

 - Click the Commands sub-tab.

-- If an update is available, you will see a blue button labeled Update, click it.
+- If an update is available, you will see a grey button labeled Update, click it.

 - The gateway’s firmware will update to the most recent version on its subsequent check in.
 Updates generally take less than 10 minutes, and the gateway will check in normally after the update is complete.